-HAZARD CONTROL MEASURES Ergonomic - Stretching during the cleaning of the case and positioning of stock and shelves leading to strains and sprains Request a service call.
-Electrically isolate cases before works Slipping - Surfaces may become slippery due to spillage from the case during operation or cleaning Staff must be trained in the correct procedures for setting up cases and ergonomic practices.
-PPE must be worn Cuts and stabbing - Potential for cuts caused by sharp edges & evaporator coil during cleaning Use of barriers & fall arrest systems as appropriate & in accordance with State & Territory Legislation.
-Safe working at heights Cuts and stabbing - Cleaning cold glass surfaces with hot water Electrically isolate cases before work is carried out.
-Staff training, Cuts and stabbing - Potential for cuts from broken fluorescent tube or during tube replacement Electrically isolate cases.
+HAZARD CONTROL MEASURES Ergonomic - Stretching during the cleaning of the case and positioning of stock and shelves leading to strains and sprains Staff must be trained in the correct procedures for setting up cases and ergonomic practices.
+PPE must be worn.
+Slipping - Surfaces may become slippery due to spillage from the case during operation or cleaning Visual inspection of work area and cleaning when required.
+Cuts and stabbing - Potential for cuts caused by sharp edges and evaporator coil during cleaning Visual Inspection and regular maintenance.
+Request service call when necessary.
+PPE must be worn when handling broken or damaged parts.
+Cuts and stabbing - Cleaning cold glass surfaces with hot water Staff must be trained in OH&S procedures and should where appropriate PPE gear.
+Staff should avoid glass contact with hot water.
+Cuts and stabbing - Potential for cuts from broken fluo- rescent tube or during tube replacement Electrically isolate cases.
 Staff not to replace tubes.
 Call service provider.
 PPE must be worn.
-Crushing - fingers, hands or body between doors Electrically isolate cases before work is carried out.
-Staff training, RCD.
-Keep electrical connections dry at all times.
-Electrical -electrical connections in cases Staff must be trained in OH&S procedures.
-MUST not climb on shelves or cases.
-Cuts and stabbing - Potential for cuts caused by damaged or missing parts Visual Inspection and regular maintenance.
+Crushing - Fingers, hands or body between doors Staff must be trained in OH&S procedures.
+Electrical - Electrical connections in cases Request a service call.
+Electrically isolate cases before works.
+Cuts and stabbing - Potential for cuts caused by dam- aged or missing parts Visual Inspection and regular maintenance.
 Request service call when necessary.
 PPE must be worn when handling broken or damaged parts.
-Temperature (Thermal Comfort) - Should a refrigerant leak occur there maybe risks of cold burns.
-Operators should where appropriate PPE gear.
+Temperature (Thermal Comfort) - Should a refrigerant leak occur there maybe risks of cold burns Operators should where appropriate PPE gear.
 Gloves and long sleeved shirts.
-Cuts and stabbing - Should a refrigerant leak occur there maybe risks of oxygen deprivation in enclosed spaces.
-Ensure that the work area is clear of all items and is well ventilated.
+Suffocation - Should a refrigerant leak occur there maybe risks of oxygen deprivation in enclosed spaces Ensure that the work area is well ventilated.